Dive into Self-Supervised Learning for Medical Image Analysis: Data, Models and Tasks: Self-Supervision Literature Review

 \subsection{Position of our work}

-Currently, a few excellent reviews have established a comprehensive body of knowledge to facilitate researchers' understanding of different SSL methods.
-Furthermore, some analysis approaches help researchers better grasp the capabilities of SSL.
-However, choosing a conducive pretext task and executing it appropriately on a target task remains a complex problem for researchers: the results of a particular downstream task reported in previous SSL works always cover a small portion of SSL methods.
-In this work, we briefly review the relevant literature but concentrate more on an analysis part.
-Different from previous analytical works towards investigating one predominant property of SSL with very limited methods (sometimes encompassing only a single type of SSL like the contrastive SSL), we aim to consider a set of possible issues in practice and present detailed references for researchers working with SSL.
+Currently, a few excellent reviews have established a comprehensive body of knowledge on SSL.
+Furthermore, some analysis approaches help researchers to understand the role of SSL from certain perspectives, e.g. robustness and generalization.
+However, choosing a conducive pretext task and executing it appropriately on a target task remains a complex problem for researchers.
+In this work, we briefly review relevant literature but concentrate more on the analysis part.
+Different from previous analytical works towards investigating one predominant property of SSL with limited methods (sometimes encompassing only a single type of SSL like the contrastive SSL), we aim to consider a set of possible issues in practice and present detailed references on sufficient types of SSL for researchers.
+Based on several crucial observations in extensive experiments, we discuss current limitations and promising future directions of SSL in the field of medical imaging.